 TO ENSURE YOUR ENJOYMENT OF THE ZOO, PLEASE BE AWARE OF THE FOLLOWING ZOO MANNERS:

-The Zoo buildings and grounds are smoke free.
+The Zoo buildings/grounds are smoke and vape free

 For the safety and comfort of other visitors and the Zoo animals, the following items are prohibited:

 - Pets (except service animals)

 - Roller skates

 The Zoo is fully accessible to the disabled, and a limited number of wheelchairs are available on a first-come, first-serve basis at the front entrance.

 Our train and carousel rides are both ADA certified.